Highly Connected Steiner Subgraph -- Parameterized Algorithms and Applications to Hitting Set Problems: Preliminaries

 \begin{proposition} Let $M = (U, \cI)$ be a linear matroid of rank $n$ and $p, q \leq n$ over a field $\bbF$ and let $\SSS = \{S_1,\ldots,S_t\} \subseteq \cI$ each having cardinality $p$.
-Then, there exists an algorithm that computes a $q$-representative subfamily $\hat \SSS \subseteq^q_{\rm rep} \SSS$ consisting of at most ${{p+q}\choose{q}}$ sets using $\OO({{p+q}\choose{p}}^2 tp^3 n^2 + t{{p+q}\choose{q}}^{\omega}np) + (n + |U|)^{\OO(1)}$ field operations over $\bbF$.
+Then, there exists an algorithm that computes a $q$-representative subfamily $\widehat{\SSS} \subseteq^q_{\rm rep} \SSS$ consisting of at most ${{p+q}\choose{q}}$ sets using $\OO({{p+q}\choose{p}}^2 tp^3 n^2 + t{{p+q}\choose{q}}^{\omega}np) + (n + |U|)^{\OO(1)}$ field operations over $\bbF$.
 Here $\omega < 2.37$ is the matrix multiplication exponent. \end{proposition}

 Let $G = (V, E)$ be an undirected graph and $D_G = (V, A_E)$ is defined as follows.
 For every $uv \in E(G)$, we add $(u, v)$ and $(v, u)$ into $A_E$ and fix $v_r \in V$.
 Since the definition of $D_G$ is based on $G = (V, E)$, we call the pair $(D_G, v_r)$ an {\em equivalent digraph of $G$ with root $v_r$}.
 Then, an {\em out-partition matroid with root $v_r$} for $D_G$ is the partition matroid with ground set $A_E$ where arcs are partitioned according to their heads and arcs $(u, v_r)$ are dependent.
-Equivalently, what it means is that a set of arcs $F \subseteq A_E$ is an {\em independent} in the out-partition matroid with root $v_r$ if and only if $v_r$ has in-degree 0 in $F$ and every other vertex has in-degree at most 1 in $F$.
-The graphic matroid in the ground set $A_E$ is the graphic matroid for $G$ where every arc is represented by its underlying undirected edge and the antiparallel arcs $(u, v), (v, u)$ represent distinct copies of $uv$.
+Equivalently, what it means is that a set of arcs $F \subseteq A_E$ is {\em independent} in the out-partition matroid with root $v_r$ if and only if $v_r$ has in-degree 0 in $F$ and every other vertex has in-degree at most 1 in $F$.
+The {\em graphic matroid on ground set $A_E$} is the graphic matroid for $G$ in which every arc $(u, v)$ represents its underlying undirected edge $uv$ and the antiparallel arcs $(u, v), (v, u)$ represent distinct copies of $uv$.
 Then, $\{(u, v), (v, u)\}$ becomes a dependent set.
 The following two propositions are proved by Agrawal et al. \cite{AgrawalMPS22} and Einarson et al. \cite{EinarsonGJMW23} respectively.

 \begin{proposition}[Agrawal et al. \cite{AgrawalMPS22})] Let $G = (V, E)$ be an undirected graph, $v_r \in V$ and $D_G = (V, A_E)$ as defined above.
 Then, $G$ is $p$-edge-connected if and only if $D_G$ has $p$ pairwise arc-disjoint out-branchings rooted at $v_r$. \end{proposition}